wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 where the weighting factor :math:`\rho` can be used to change the balance of :term:`control effort` and state excursion.
 Small values of :math:`\rho` penalize :term:`control effort`, while large values of :math:`\rho` penalize state excursion.
 The values of :math:`x_1, x_2...x_m` are the maximum desired :term:`error` tolerance for each state of the system, and :math:`u_1, u_2...u_n` are maximum desired :term:`control efforts <control effort>`for each input.

 .. note::
-    Don't confuse Q and R with the elements we use to construct Q and R with using Bryson's rule!
+    Don't confuse Q and R with the elements we use to construct :math:`\mathbf{Q}` and :math:`\mathbf{R}` with using Bryson's rule!
 Q and R are matrices with dimensionality states by states and states by inputs restively.
-We fill Q with as many "q elements" as the :term:`system` has :term:`state`\s, and R with as may "r elements" as the :term:`system` has :term:`input`\s.
+We fill Q with as many "q elements" as the :term:`system` has :term:`states <state>`, and R with as may "r elements" as the :term:`system` has :term:`inputs <input>`.

 Increasing the q elements :math:`x_1, x_2...x_m` or decreasing :math:`\rho` would make the LQR penalize large errors less heavily, and the resulting :term:`control law` will behave more conservatively.
 This has a similar effect to penalizing :term:`control effort` more heavily by decreasing the r elements :math:`u_1, u_2...u_n`.